ThomasH-W/LoRa-Stopwatch/README.md

 # LoRa-Stopwatch

 This is stopwatch is designed for a stadium covering a distance of 100m.
+One device is placed at the starting line for the competitors, one at the finish line for the coach.
-People at the starting line can hear the beep, which is also used during competitions.
+People at the starting line can hear the countdown beeps, which is also used during competitions.
 The person at the finish line does not need to shout a start command or try to guess when the start did occur.

 A single unit will act as a normal stopwatch with countdown.